A Guide to California RBS Training (Responsible Beverage Service)

 - How to find ABC-approved RBS training providers?

-ABC has begun approving AB 1221 compliant RBS training courses from various RBS training providers from Monday, March 29, 2021.
-You can find the approved RBS training providers on the RBS portal.
+ABC has begun approving AB 1221-compliant RBS training courses from various RBS training providers from Monday, March 29, 2021.
+You can find A+ Server Education is an approved RBS training provider on the RBS portal.

 - What is the course length?

-The ABC-approved in-person and online courses range from approximately ninety minutes to four hours in length.
+The ABC-approved in-person can take up to four hours, and online courses range from approximately ninety minutes in length.
+Our online training course has been approved as one of the fastest training courses allowed by law.

 - What is the exam fee for the RBS exam?